The Purpose of the CRASH Team

 Where the CRASH Team Comes in - the “Gap”

 While traditional emergency response service do exist here, the gap or missing response piece becomes apparent when a response becomes complex or hazardous conditions become especially severe.
-This is where even standard technical rescue training courses and the skills they teach are overwhelmed or not enough to match the needs of the situation at hand.
+This is where even standard technical rescue training courses and the skills they teach can be overwhelmed or not enough to match the needs of the situation at hand.

-When rivers become raging floodways, when a sudden white-out leads to a person driving off a 100ft cliff, or when a large tornado descends upon a community and buries people in collapsed buildings, this is when limits of resources and equipment are pushed and exceeded.
+When rivers become raging floodways, when a sudden white-out leads to a person driving off a 100ft cliff, or when a large tornado descends upon a community and buries people in collapsed buildings, this is when limits of resources and equipment are pushed and can be exceeded.
 And with these types of incidents occurring more frequently than ever in this region, additional help and expertise is needed, and it is needed locally to be quick and effective.
-This is exactly what the CRASH Team can provide.
+This is exactly what the CRASH Team intends to provide.

-CRASH members retain traditional and specialist fire-rescue capabilities, but also work to develop their skills further to address local complexities.
-They attend formal fire-rescue courses in advanced tactics, but also acquire specific informal training from experts in the fields of jet boat operations, expedition medicine, flood/swiftwater rescue, mountain rescue and more, in order to refine their capabilities to target this region’s existing and emerging hazards and complexities.
+CRASH members will retain traditional and specialist fire-rescue capabilities, but also work to develop their skills further to address local complexities.
+They have and will attend formal fire-rescue courses in advanced tactics, but also acquire specific informal training from experts in the fields of jet boat operations, expedition medicine, flood/swiftwater rescue, mountain rescue and more, in order to refine their capabilities to target this region’s existing and emerging hazards and complexities.
 By targeting their skillsets and responses to the low frequency but high consequence emergency situations, they are able to fill the gap in response capabilities that currently exists - so even the most extreme events can be managed safely via the network of local responders, all in support of one another.

 FAQs